HCL-TECH-SOFTWARE/digital-experience/docs/deployment/install/container/helm_deployment/preparation/optional_tasks/optional_install_new_search.md

 Search V2 uses certificates to secure communication between OpenSearch nodes and the search middleware.
 To establish this communication, you must create certificates and store them in their respective secrets.
 Refer to the [DN format requirements](#dn-format-requirements) for more information about certificate Distinguished Name (DN) validation limitation.

+!!! info "Using In-House CA/PKI"
+    If you are using certificates from your organization's Certificate Authority (CA) or Public Key Infrastructure (PKI), refer to [Using In-House CA/PKI for Search V2 Certificates](optional_new_search_ca_certificates.md) for detailed requirements to provide to your CA team.

 ### Understanding certificate roles

 The following types of certificates are required: